RABBI JENNIFER WEINER, INTERIM

 Cantor Jason Kaufman

-Cantor Jason Kaufman received Cantorial ordination from the Debbie Friedman School of Sacred Music at Hebrew Union College – Jewish Institute of Religion (HUC-JIR) in New York City, where he also received a Master’s in Sacred Music in 2010.
+Cantor Jason Kaufman received cantorial ordination from the Debbie Friedman School of Sacred Music at Hebrew Union College – Jewish Institute of Religion in New York City, where he also received a Master’s in Sacred Music in 2010.
 A native of Monsey, New York, Cantor Kaufman holds a Bachelor’s of Arts degree from the State University of New York, University at Fredonia, where he majored in voice and minored in Jewish Studies.

-Cantor Kaufman’s love of the Cantorate and the Jewish community has taken him to congregations and Jewish communities across the country, including New Orleans, Chicago, and now Alexandria, Virginia, where he has served as Cantor at Beth El Hebrew Congregation since 2013.
+Cantor Kaufman’s love of the cantorate and the Jewish community has taken him to congregations and Jewish communities across the country, including New Orleans, Chicago, and now Alexandria, Virginia, where he has served as cantor at Beth El Hebrew Congregation since 2013.

-In addition to his post graduate work, Cantor Kaufman is particularly proud to have served as a Cantorial Intern at Congregation Beit Simchat Torah, the world’s largest LGBTQ congregation, and with the Progressive Jewish community in Melbourne, Australia during his studies at HUC-JIR.
+In addition to his post graduate work, Cantor Kaufman is proud to have served as a cantorial intern at Congregation Beit Simchat Torah, the world’s largest LGBTQ+ congregation in New York City and with the Progressive Jewish community in Melbourne, Australia as a cantorial student.

 Rabbi Emeritus Brett Isserow